radar/guides/gem-development.md

 We call our gem `foodie` because this gem is going to do a couple of things around food, such as portraying them as either "Delicious!" or "Gross!".
 Stay tuned.

-This command creates a [scaffold directory](gem-scaffold/foodie)  for our new gem and if we have Git installed initializes a Git repository in this directory so we can start committing right away.
+This command creates a [scaffold directory](gem-scaffold/foodie)  for our new gem and, if we have Git installed, initializes a Git repository in this directory so we can start committing right away.
 The files generated are:

  * [**Gemfile**](gem-scaffold/foodie/Gemfile): Used to manage gem dependencies for our library's development.
 This file contains a `gemspec` line meaning that Bundler will include dependencies specified in _foodie.gemspec_ too.
 It's best practice to specify all the gems that our library depends on in the _gemspec_.